ejsmit/minio-docker/README.md

 # minio-docker

 ### Not used any more.
-I have migrated to 64-bit ubuntu on my raspebrry pis, and can now use the official builds.
+I have migrated to 64-bit ubuntu on my raspberry pis, and can now use the official builds.

 multi-arch docker images